+Julie Neale, Jean Rolfe and Margaret Hassle Sally Rook would like to extend her thanks to all those All: Lord, hear our prayer. for their prayers and well wishes.
+She is doing well at the moment.
 Please contact the office if you would like your name to be on the sick list.
-Names are kept on this list for one month-and be put on again.
+Names are kept on this Reader: list for one month-and be put on again.
 Anyone in hospital wishing to have communion, please contact the office on 53525460.
 Ministry to the Sick:

 Please email Fr.
-Andrew during these difficult times to discuss Ministry to the sick on andrew.hayes@ballarat.catholic.org.au

-Or phone the office on 5358 1119 Stawell (Thursdays)

-Or Ararat on 5352 5460

-Readings Nov 29th 2020

-First Reading Is 63:16-17; 64:1.
-3-8

-Second Reading I Cor 1:3-9

-As we celebrate, we acknowledge the Indigenous owners of the land on which our Churches are built, the Tjapwurong people, and we respect the presence of the spirits of their ancestors among us.

-Pope Francis-Twitter

-Even a smile that we can share with the poor is a source of love.
+Andrew during these difficult times to discuss Ministry to the sick on andrew.hayes@ballarat.catholic.org.au Or phone the office on 5358 1119 Stawell (Thursdays) Pope Francis-Twitter Even a smile that we can share with the poor is a source of love.
 An outstretched hand can always be enriched by the smile of those who quietly and unassumingly offer to help, inspired only by the joy of living as one of Christ's disciples.

-Saint of the Week St Catherine of Alexandria

-Feastday: November 25 Patron: of students,

-unmarried girls, apologists Birth: 287 Death: 305.
-The young saint was born around 287 in Alexandria, Egypt.
-At that time, Alexandria was one of the finest cities in the world, and a centre of learning and culture as well as faith.

-Christian tradition states she was of noble birth, possibly a princess.
-As a member of the nobility, she was also educated and was an avid scholar.
-Around the age of fourteen, she experienced a moving vision of Mary and the infant Jesus, and she decided to become a Christian.
-Read more www.catholic.org

-Sunday 22 Nov 2020

-Priest: Brothers and sisters, encouraged by the word of God we pray for our needs and those of all humanity.

-Reader: That developments in science and technology

-will serve all humanity.
+Readings Nov 29th 2020 First Reading Is 63:16-17; 64:1.
+3-8 Second Reading I Cor 1:3-9 St. Mary's Café Our café is still operating.
+As mentioned, we have suspended deliveries as we are concentrating on the lunch after the weekday Mass.
+However, should you wish to order some pies, please do not hesitate to email or phone Joyce at the office.
+Phone/email by Tuesday evening for a delivery or collection on Thursday!
+Pie & Salad \$10 Sunday 22 Nov 2020 Priest: Brothers and sisters, encouraged by the word of God we pray for our needs and those of all humanity.
+Reader: That developments in science and technology will serve all humanity.